mrouvier/kiwano/docs/getting_started.md

 ### Main goals

 - Provide a **modular**, **extensible**, and **reproducible** framework for speaker verification research.
-- Support **cutting-edge speaker embedding architectures** including:
+- Support **cutting-edge speaker embedding models**, including:
   - ResNet
   - ECAPA-TDNN
   - ECAPA2
   - ReDimNet
   - WavLM + MHFA
+- Include robust preprocessing tools for:
+  - Normalization (AS-Norm, AD-Norm, etc.)
-- Offer tools that streamline the **training, evaluation, and deployment** of verification systems.
+  - Enhancement and augmentation of audio data
+- Enable quick prototyping and experimentation with **ready-to-use recipes**.

 ### Tutorials

-Kiwano aims to provide tutorials (coming soon) to guide you through:
+_Coming soon_ — A series of hands-on guides that will help you:

-- Setting up datasets
+- Set up and preprocess speaker datasets
-- Running your first recipe
+- Run and modify training recipes
-- Customizing models and training parameters
+- Customize model architectures and training parameters
-- Implementing your own backends or scoring mechanisms
+- Extend the framework with your own scoring/back-end logic

 ### Examples of use